microprofile/wpsite/README.md

 6. When done entering your blog post, click on the “Submit for Review” button.
 This will effectively put the blog post on the WP blog inbox for all WP admins.
 As a writer, you are done at this point.

-7. An admin reviews the blog post and then approves for immediate or future scheduling for going “live”.
-If your post needs re-working, you will receive a notification so that you can edit your post with the necessary corrections and re-submit.
+7. Available Admins review your blog and approval to post by reviewer or a peer admin is contengeant on "suggestive edits".
+If your post needs copy/editing, you will receive a notification so that you can edit your post with the necessary corrections and re-submit.

 ### Case 2: If blog post is a redirect to another URL (post content is not hosted at WP MP.io)